 Cottage | 3 bedrooms | sleeps 5

 Originally built over 200 year ago, and used as a barn until 2000, this award winning environmentally-friendly, 4 star stone cottage, retains many original features plus the comforts of modern living.
 It is furnished and equipped to a high standard.
-WE HAVE JUST HAD THE COTTAGE DECORATED.
 The accommodation includes modern kitchen, lounge, separate dining room, single downstairs bedroom, double en suite bedroom (upstairs) and twin en suite bedroom (upstairs).
 There are lovely views over the Linacre Valley, Walks from the Door, Large Garden with Patio, Offroad Parking and an excellent pub/restaurant across the road.
 The garden is shared with The Robins cottage.

 PLEASE NOTE: DOGS WELCOME, WE CHARGE £10 PER DOG, CASH ON ARRIVAL.